 Thirdly, interpreting children’s behaviour as a sign that something is wrong rather than a problem that needs to be fixed is a crucial shift in society’s mind set.
 Again, it’s one that we manage easily in the world of fiction – the much loved Tracy Beaker is a fantastic example of a girl who is always in trouble, but at the root of it is a desperate sadness about being rejected by her mother.
 Indeed, there are many stories of loveable rouges on the wrong side of the tracks because of their tough start in life.
 It is much harder when we are faced with managing the problem ourselves – especially in a family with three other children, or a classroom of 30.

-And finally, recognising that ACES do not come alone.
+And finally, recognising that adversity does not come alone.
 Poverty and disadvantage are inevitably associated with stress and disharmony; alcohol and drug abuse; domestic violence and mental illness.
 Resilient children in resilient families can manage one or two adverse life experiences.
 They may be knocked for a while, but if they are well supported they can build themselves up and even learn valuable life lessons from the experience that will help them in the future.
 Therapy may or may not play a part in facilitating this, although it is certainly not always necessary.

 So why is a psychologist writing this article?
 Surely I am talking myself out of a job?
 Well yes, therapy is our bread and butter and a fantastic vehicle for learning about the psychological needs of children and their families.
 However, as psychologists we have an equal role in strategic and service development, and in early intervention and prevention.
 It would be unethical for us to go along with the consensus that more therapy is the answer.
 Creating a therapeutic culture that is sensitive to the needs of children is far more important – and far more challenging.
 This is where psychologists belong.